usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-2/Stakeholder and Customer Mapping.md

 You won’t engage a compliance officer the same way you would a product owner or a community outreach lead.
 Each stakeholder has different priorities, power, and concerns.

-That’s why thoughtful engagement—early and tailored to their role—is key.
+That’s why thoughtful engagement, early and tailored to their role, is key.
 It builds trust, reduces friction, and helps your team avoid unnecessary roadblocks later on.

 ![A circular stakeholder map for digital services acquisition, showing categories like Acquisition Stakeholders, Oversight/Governance, Advocates/Influencers, and Partners/Suppliers/Co-Creators, with 'Digital Services Acquisition Partnership' at the center.](https://github.com/kristenjernigan/kj-liatest/blob/1e3a9122e69124a7a37263e7029d849eab3dfe14/Media/Module%202/StakeholderMap_Small.jpg)